Geometry-Preserving Encoder/Decoder in Latent Generative Models: Theoretical properties of GPE

 \section{Theoretical properties of GPE}

 In this section, we provide theoretical properties of the GME costs and focus on the efficiency of training the GPE encoder and decoder, as well as the convergence analysis of using gradient descent algorithms for this purpose.
+Throughout our analysis, we study the optimization landscape directly in the function space (evaluating the continuous maps $T$ and $S$) rather than the parameter space (e.g., the neural network weights $\theta$).
+We take this approach because it isolates the intrinsic geometric properties of the GME objective from the arbitrary architectural choices of a specific neural network.
+Because parameter-space dynamics are fundamentally governed by their function-space counterparts, establishing stability and convergence in the function space provides the foundation needed to justify the robust optimization observed in practice.

+To make this connection explicit for an arbitrary cost function $F$, consider a map parameterized by a neural network, $T_\theta$.
+In practice, gradient descent updates the parameters via $\theta \leftarrow \theta - \eta \nabla_\theta F(T_\theta)$.
+By the chain rule, this parameter-space gradient is fundamentally driven by the function-space gradient

+where $J_\theta^*$ is the adjoint of the Jacobian of the network with respect to $\theta$ and $\nabla_{L^2(\mu)}$ is a graident in $L^2(\mu)$ norm discussed in \Cref{def:gradient}.
+Because the network's learning dynamics are directly proportional to $\nabla_{L^2(\mu)} F(T_\theta)$, analyzing the smoothness and stability of the cost in the $L^2(\mu)$ space naturally dictates the stability of the empirical training process, provided the chosen neural network architecture has well-behaved gradients.

-To achieve this, we provide theoretical results that include a Hessian analysis of the minimization problem for the GPE encoder in \eqref{eq:gme-cost} (\Cref{sec:stability-encoder}) and for the decoder given the $\alpha$-geometry-preserving encoder (\Cref{sec:effi-decoder}).
+To achieve this, we provide theoretical results that include the local isometry property of the GPE encoder (\Cref{ssec:local_isometry}), alongside a Hessian analysis of the minimization problems for both the GPE encoder in \eqref{eq:gme-cost} (\Cref{sec:stability-encoder}) and the decoder given the GPE encoder (\Cref{sec:effi-decoder}).

-{The first theoretical property of the GME cost is that it does not admit a collapsed map as a local minimizer.
+The first theoretical property of the GME cost is that it does not admit a collapsed map as a local minimizer.
 A collapsed map is one that sends every point of $\mathcal{M}$ to the same vector $c \in \mathbb{R}^d$.
-Although such a map trivially has zero gradient (since constant shifts do not affect pairwise distances) one can construct a non-constant perturbation along which the second variation of the GME cost is strictly negative.
+Although such a map trivially has zero gradient (since constant shifts do not affect pairwise distances), one can construct a non-constant perturbation along which the second variation of the GME cost is strictly negative.
 Hence, no collapsed map can be a local minimizer.

 \begin{proposition} The constant map $T(x)=c$ is not a local minimizer of the GME cost \cref{eq:gme-cost} for any non‐degenerate data distribution $\mu$ on~$\M$ such that $\mu^2\bigl[(x,x'): \ x\neq x'\bigr]>0$. \end{proposition}